PC White signs off after keeping the peace across Galloway

 A Police Scotland constable who has pounded the streets of Newton Stewart, Stranraer and Castle Douglas in his 30-year career retired from the beat at the start of this month.

-Originally for the Highlands, Allan White has become a familiar site in the region having worked for the force as a constable in many towns, including two spells in Newton Stewart, as well as with the Ports Unit in Stranraer and latterly as a community officer with Stranraer Sheriff Court.
+Originally for the Highlands, Allan White has become a familiar sight in the region having worked for the force as a constable in many towns, including two spells in Newton Stewart, as well as with the Ports Unit in Stranraer and latterly as a community officer with Stranraer Sheriff Court.

 A few weeks in to his retirement he looked back on his time in law enforcement in Galloway.